Duck DAO (DLP Duck Token Price Tops $0.35 (DUCK)

-Duck DAO (DLP Duck Token (CURRENCY:DUCK) traded 60.9% lower against the US dollar during the 24 hour period ending at 17:00 PM ET on August 30th.
-One Duck DAO (DLP Duck Token coin can currently be bought for approximately $0.35 or 0.00000905 BTC on major exchanges.
-Over the last seven days, Duck DAO (DLP Duck Token has traded 8.7% lower against the US dollar.
+Duck DAO (DLP Duck Token (CURRENCY:DUCK) traded 60.9% lower against the dollar during the one day period ending at 8:00 AM ET on September 3rd.
+One Duck DAO (DLP Duck Token coin can now be purchased for $0.35 or 0.00000905 BTC on major cryptocurrency exchanges.
+During the last seven days, Duck DAO (DLP Duck Token has traded down 8.7% against the dollar.
 Duck DAO (DLP Duck Token has a total market cap of $10.88 million and $3.01 million worth of Duck DAO (DLP Duck Token was traded on exchanges in the last 24 hours.

 Duck DAO (DLP Duck Token Profile